Homelessness in England

 In England 62% of households who accepted an offer of housing in the third quarter of 2017 were given temporary accommodation.
 86% of households in temporary accommodation on December 31st were placed in “self-contained accommodation”, such as council or private rentals.
 The rest were in B&B or hostel-style accommodation.

 69% of English households in temporary accommodation were in London.

 2,030 families with children were in B&Bs in the last three months of 2017.
 This has been increasing since 2011, but is below the peak of 7,000 in 2002.

-People who are legally homeless are “rarely” on the streets, according to the Department for Communities and Local Government.
+People who are legally homeless are “rarely” on the streets, according to the Ministry of Housing, Communities and Local Government.
 We don’t have definitive statistics for how many people are sleeping rough.